Top 12 moments of 2022

 Jordane Bromley earns Bachelor of Science in Nursing and oversees Early Head Start pregnant women

 Jordane started with us 8 years ago as a home visitor, soon after she moved to the health services as a health services assistant.
-Just last September, Jordane graduated from Utah Tech University with a Bachelor of Science in Nursing.
+Just last September, Jordane graduated with a Bachelor of Science in Nursing.
 In her new position, Jordane oversees all Early Head Start pregnant women.
 Root for Kids is excited to have another RN on board and would like to congratulate Jordane once more on her dedication and accomplishments.

 Bloom and Grow completes successful first year